 An acronym to cover "the Big Six" large tech companies: Facebook, Apple, Amazon, Microsoft, Netflix, and Google.

 An acronym that provides a convenient, handy way to refer to five of the currently largest companies or influences online (on July 2018): Facebook, Apple, Amazon, Netflix, and Google.

 Today, software and services can combine to create remarkable solutions.
 So the acronym FaaS refers to some code in software that serves a purpose as a service and returns a value once the small code module has fulfilled its requested role.

 Another handy acronym for referring to Facebook, Amazon, Netflix and Google, when considered as a group.

-Yet another convenient ancronym that stands as a useful reference when referring to Facebook, Apple, Microsoft, Google, and Amazon as a powerful group of influental online sources.
+Yet another convenient acronym that stands as a useful reference when referring to Facebook, Apple, Microsoft, Google, and Amazon as a powerful group of influential online sources.